 So many women in this country get unnecessary hysterectomies!
+Every year, about 600,000 American women undergo this procedure.
+(And some estimates say 33% of all women in the U.S. will have a hysterectomy by the time they turn 60!)
 That’s scary news, since a hysterectomy (the complete removal of your uterus) is a really big deal.
 But are there cases when hysterectomies are a must?
 Let’s take a closer look!

 What’s a Hysterectomy?